BrewBlox/brewblox-boilerplate/README.md

 Add two variables:
 - `DOCKER_USER` is your Docker Hub user name.
-- `DOCKER_PASSWORD` is your Docker Hub password.
+- `DOCKER_PASSWORD` is the access token you generated earlier.
 Make the value secret by clicking the lock icon.

 Save to confirm the group.
 These variables are now used during CI builds.